Referral Fee Guide: Industry Standards, Tax Rules & Payment Strategies

 It can be difficult to get this balance right as there are so many factors involved, such as the size of your business and the type of customers who use it.

-Another challenge is tracking all of your referrers and making sure they receive their payment at the right time.
+Another challenge is tracking all of your advocates and making sure they receive their payment at the right time.

 This requires an effective system for tracking referrals and payments, which can be time-consuming and challenging to set up.